inflac/Matrix-Status-Bot/README.md

 Chats: private_A, private_B, group_ABC
 possible lists: A, B, AB

-`#0969DA`IMPORTANT: User C will be able to read messages in group_ABC that are addressed to the bot!
+IMPORTANT: User C will be able to read messages in group_ABC that are addressed to the bot!
 Also, the bots responses are visible to all group members.